Generalized Rabinowitz Floer homology and coisotropic intersections

 \section{Rabinowitz Floer Homology}

-In the previous section, we observed that the Rabinowitz Floer action functional $\AA_F^\HH$ is Morse for a generic perturbation $F\in C^\infty(M\x S^1)$.
-Furthermore we know that the moduli space of the gradient flow lines is compact modulo breaking from Theorem \ref{thm:compactness of moduli}.
-(In the case that the $\Sigma$ is of unrestricted contact type, Theorem \ref{thm:bound on eta again} and Corollary \ref{cor:compactness of moduli again} help us for admissible perturbations).
-Thus we can define a Floer homology of $\AA_F^\HH$ as usual.
-We denote by this homology $\RFH(\Sigma,M,F)$.
-If there is no perturbation i.e. $F=0$, $\AA^\HH$ is unfortunately never Morse as we have already mentioned.
-Although $\AA^\HH$ is generically Morse-Bott, we can compute the Morese-Bott homology of $\AA^\HH$ by counting gradient flow lines with cascades.
-(See \cite{F}.)
-In this case the Rabinowitz Floer homology is denoted by $\RFH(\Sigma,M)$.
-As one expects, these two Rabinowitz Floer homologies are isomorphic.
+For hypersurfaces, \cite{CFP,AF1} proved that the (perturbed) Rabinowitz action functional is generically Morse-Bott (Morse).
+Their argument undeniably continuous to hold in our set-up.
+That is, $\AA_F^\HH$ is Morse for a generic perturbation $F\in C_c^\infty(S^1\x M)$.
+In the restricted contact case, furthermore, we know that gradient flow lines of the Rabinowitz action functional are compact modulo breaking (see (F1) and (F2) below) due to Theorem \ref{thm:compactness of moduli}.
+Thus we can define Floer homology of $\AA_F^\HH$ as usual.
+We denote this homology by $\HF(\AA^\HH_F)$.
+If there is no perturbation, i.e. $F\equiv0$, $\AA^\HH$ is never Morse since there is a $S^1$-symmetry coming from time-shift on the critical points set.
+However $\AA^\HH$ is Morse-Bott for a generic coisotropic submanifold \footnote{ Since Rabinowitz Floer homology is invariant under homotopies there is no loss of generality in assuming $\AA^\HH$ is Morse-Bott, see \cite{CFP}.}, thus we can define Morse-Bott homology of $\AA^\HH$ by counting gradient flow lines with cascades, see \cite{F}.
+We define Rabinowitz Floer homology by $\RFH(\Sigma,M)=\HF(\AA^\HH)$.
+As one expects, these two Floer homologies, $\HF(\AA^\HH_F)$ and $\RFH(\Sigma,M)$, are isomorphic by the standard continuation argument in Floer theory.
+We only treat the closed restricted contact coisotropic submanifold $\Sigma$ in this section and refer to Remark \ref{rmk:RFH for contact and stable} for the other cases.
+As before, $(M,\om)$ is an exact symplectic manifold being convex at infinity with a family of $\om$-compatible almost complex structures $J=J(s,t)$.